-They had faults (ok maaaaany faults) but these ladies are way to interesting to be sex-shamed from history!
+They had faults (ok, fine, maaaaany faults) but these ladies are way to interesting to be sex-shamed from history!

 This was interesting, where can I find out more: There aren’t that many solid non-fiction books on the ladies BUT there is a good historical fiction book.